 Apart from his work at the IGMR, Dr. Kipker is also a co-opted member of the DFG Graduate College 1681 “Privacy” at the University of Passau, Executive Board Member of the European Academy for Freedom of Information and Data Protection (EAID) in Berlin and Member of the Standardisation Committee VDE/AK 716.0.1 “Home and Building Electronic Systems (HBES) – IT-Security and Dataprotection – Requirements” on Technical Data Protection.

 Furthermore, Dr. Kipker acted as a consultant for several institutions and research projects such as the Human Brain Project and the Article 29 Data Protection Working Party of the European Commission, as well as for the United Nations Interregional Crime and Justice Research Institute (unicri), and maintains a research cooperation with the Federal Bureau of Investigation (FBI) on cybersecurity issues.
-Dr. Kipker also provides expert reports and opinions to several institutions, such as the German Federal Ministry of Defence and the Federal Ministry of Finance in questions of IT Security, the Max Planck Society (MPG) in Data Protection matters, and also the Japanese Ministry of Economy, Trade and Industry (METI), as well as the German Corporation for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit, GIZ) India and China.
+Dr. Kipker also provides expert reports and opinions to several institutions, such as the German Federal Ministry of Defence and the Federal Ministry of Finance in questions of IT Security, the Max Planck Society (MPG) in Data Protection matters, and also the Japanese Ministry of Economy, Trade and Industry (METI), the Japan Science and Technology Agency (JST), as well as the German Corporation for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit, GIZ) India, China and Brazil.
 Dennis-Kenji Kipker offers international management consulting services as Executive Director of Certavo GmbH, situated in Bremen.